Judicial Selection Commission Press Release – Circuit Judge, Circuit Court of the First Circuit (island of O’ahu), State of Hawai’i Nominees (Release Date: 03/17/2025)

 Additional Information

-- Two (2) applicants withdrew before meeting with the Judicial Selection Commission and is not included in the statistics above.
+- Two (2) applicants withdrew before meeting with the Judicial Selection Commission and are not included in the statistics above.

 - Meetings held and decision made in March 2025 with 7 Commissioners present.